 Issuing banks also offer rewards cards that include a variety of benefits, such as cash back on purchases or frequent flier miles; the interchange fees are generally higher for rewards cards as the increased fees pay for the extras offered by rewards programs.
 Rewards cards have a particularly negative effect on merchants on tiered pricing plans.

-Card present vs. card not present
+Card present vs. card-not-present

 Interchange fees for card-not-present transactions, i.e., online as well as telephone and mail order transactions, are significantly higher than those for card present, i.e., in-person transactions, as the risk of fraud is lower when merchants are able to see consumers' cards.
 Generally, the total processing rate that a merchant services provider charges will include the added costs of processing these payments.